Yorkson-huang/Yorkson-Huang.github.io/_pages/about.md

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 Yuesheng Huang was selected as the 2023 Guangdong Provincial Person of the Year.
-Guangdong Province only selected 10 people.
-He is the youngest winner in the same year and the only undergraduate student enrolled in the class of 2021.
+- *2024.12*: &nbsp;🎉🎉 Yuesheng Huang was selected as the 2023 **Guangdong Provincial Person of the Year**.
+Guangdong Province only selected **10 people**.
+He is the **youngest winner** in the same year and the only undergraduate student enrolled in the class of 2021.
-- *2024.05*: &nbsp;🎉🎉 Yuesheng Huang was featured in the People's Daily as a representative of 100 undergraduate national scholarship winners, only 4 of whom were from Guangdong Province.
+- *2024.05*: &nbsp;🎉🎉 Yuesheng Huang was featured in the **People's Daily** as a representative of 100 undergraduate national scholarship winners, **only 4** of whom were from Guangdong Province.

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CMC 2024</div><img src='images/cmc.png' alt="sym" width="100%"></div></div>